 One of the most popular icons of the twentieth century and beyond is without much argument; Mickey Mouse.
 Topped only by Santa Claus, there is virtually no where his image is not immediately recognized anywhere in the World.
 Just mention the name of Mickey Mouse, and immediately visions and perceptions well up in the listeners mind.
 To some, his is a money-making gimmick, to others, a corporate image, but for the majority he represents the innocence and fun of a bygone era.
 Values and times have changed, but laughter and joy will always remain a constant.
 You would literally have to go to the ends of the earth to find someone who has not heard of the mouse.

 But how did Mickey gain this enormous popularity?
 Of course, the major factors were the genius of Walt Disney, who gave Mickey his personality and Ub Iwerks, who gave him his physical form had much to do with his success.
 Another major difference between Mickey and other cartoon characters of the era, Walt instilled in him a personality.
 He was scrappy, mischievous and a free spirit.
 Quick-thinking and clever, he had to rely on his wits to overcome misfortune.
 People could actually relate to him, found much of themselves in Mickey.
 But another factor glossed over by many, is what added to his fame was the world wide Depression.
-Mickey was a national hero to most of the country in the dark days of America’s depression era.
+Mickey was a national hero to most of the country in the dark days of America’s depression era, some depression patients may suffer from temporal hearing loss, check the latest gluco shield pro information.
 He first burst upon the scene when America was riding high in jobs, money and good times.
 But a scant year later, the bubble burst and America along with the rest of the world became victim to the worst economical upheaval in history, which lasted almost a decade until the start of World War II.
 Let’s take a quick history lesson in order to understand Mickey’s impact on America during those trying times.

 By 1931, the Mickey Mouse Club (Before the 1950’s Club!) had over a million members, meeting in movie theaters, watching Mickey Mouse cartoons, and getting the burst of hope they needed so desperately!
 In the 1930’s a movie ticket cost a dime or a quarter.
 And although money was so precious, many found that it was worth the fare to see their hero.
 The cartoons were usually shown before the main feature, and people came to see Mickey.
 His adventures showcased his courage, humor and his big heart, giving to those who had less than he did; and the masses related to this.
 In the cartoon short, “The Whoopee Party in 1932, Mickey and Minnie give a big party with food and entertainment, when most people could not even afford a loaf of bread.
 They saw him sharing with those who had little or nothing.
 And in the short, “Mickey’s Good Deed”, Mickey is destitute and is playing his Cello on Christmas Eve for money.
 He sees a family worst off then himself, so he sells his most prized possession, his dog Pluto so they could have a Christmas dinner.
 This showed the people that all is not lost and even those with little could still help others with less.